Billy's Hollywood Screen Kiss: Production

-The film is a remake of writer/director O'Haver's earlier short film Catalina.
+The film is a remake of writer and director O'Haver's earlier short film Catalina.

 The film is punctuated with Billy's fantasy sequences of himself and Gabriel in pastiches of romantic film scenes, including the aforementioned From Here to Eternity and the films of Fred Astaire.
 Billy carries a Polaroid camera with him everywhere, and his reminiscences are illustrated with Polaroid photographs.
 The film in fact opens with such a monologue, with Billy relying on a series of Polaroids while relating how he grew up gay "in a small town in Indiana, where there's plenty of corn, fast cars, and straights.
 Lots and lots of straights.
 I mean, a lot."
 Billy's opening narrative demonstrates his awareness that he is in a film and breaking the fourth wall.

 Several scenes in the movie are backed up by classic songs of bygone times sung by notable and lesser known divas; these are lip-synced by more or less the same troupe of drag queens, a running gag throughout the film.

 Reception

-On the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 23 reviews, with an average rating of 6.71/10.
+On the film review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 23 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads, "Insubstantial yet charming, Billy's Hollywood Screen Kiss tells a love story that's as rooted in classic Hollywood as it is in timely themes".